Exploring the Science Behind Ballpoint Pens: How Ink Flows and Pens Write

 The Mechanics of a Ballpoint Pen

-At the heart of every ballpoint pen lies a tiny metal ball at the tip, usually made of tungsten carbide.
+At the heart of every ball pen lies a tiny metal ball at the tip, usually made of tungsten carbide.
 This ball rotates freely within a socket, allowing it to roll smoothly across paper.
 The ink within the pen is stored in a reservoir, typically composed of a viscous oil-based substance.
 When pressure is applied on the pen's tip against a writing surface, the ball rotates and transfers the ink onto the paper.

 Ink Viscosity and Flow